Last time on ‘The Chairs of Doctor Who’.

 In the corridors of power, we have what I believe to be a Swiss sofa – a lesser known sectional design by De Sede.
 Some listings call it ‘Talisman’ – although I’m not convinced.
 It’s a lovely moulded shape, using suede.
 It’s a sofa that features in Blake’s 7 as well, particularly in season C, on Sarran and Sardos.

-Ive found another sectional sofa, although this one is tricky to identify.
-I have a feeling it pops up in Blake’s 7 – ‘Sand’, and also in this obscure farewell broadcast for ITV franchise holder in the South West – ‘Westward’.
-Both are 1981, so I’m fairly convinced we’re talking a 1970’s design here.
+This story includes another sectional sofa, although this one was tricky to identify.
+It pops up in Blake’s 7 – ‘Sand’, and also in this obscure farewell broadcast for ITV franchise holder in the South West – ‘Westward’.
+Both are 1981, so I was fairly convinced we’re talking a 1970’s design here.
 I love the way that the ’20 years of Westward’ set design, is not far off what Gallifrey would look like a couple of years later!

 More significantly, it is the sofa of choice in Pierre Carrdin’s decorated ‘Palais Bulles’ in France.
-Perhaps, that’s a clue, yet I still can’t confirm.
+The sofa is question is part of the Bogo furniture System by Carlo Bartoli.

 Meanwhile, we have a 1970’s Rattan chair (not the same one as seen in ‘The Ribos Operation’).
 I need to warn you in advance, we’re going to see a lot of Rattan in this season.